-Although the Manitoba Theatre Centre/MTC (1958) was the first alternative and experimental theatre in the prairies, Saskatchewan wasn't far behind with the establishment of Globe Theatre (1966, still active) in Regina, and 25th Street Theatre (1972, still active) and Persephone Theatre in Saskatoon (1974, still active).
+Although the Manitoba Theatre Centre/MTC (1958) was the first regional theatre in the prairie provinces, Saskatchewan wasn't far behind with the establishment of Globe Theatre in Regina in 1966; and 25th Street Theatre in 1972 and Persephone Theatre in 1974 in Saskatoon.

-However, there was theatre in Saskatchewan as far back as 1833, when itinerant entertainers came to the towns of the province.
+However, there was theatre in Saskatchewan as far back as 1833, when itinerant entertainers came to the communities in the province.
 By 1887, the town of Whitewood actually had a professional company (formed by Dr. J.F.
 Guerin who had been with D'Oyly Carte in London).

 However, there was some local activity.
 Saskatoon's Daylight Theatre presented vaudeville, and the Eckhardt Players (formed by Oliver Eckhardt) entertained during WWI in Regina and Saskatoon.
 Had it not been for the ongoing activities of amateurs between the wars and during WWII, local theatre in the prairies might have disappeared.
 Saskatoon's Little Theatre was founded in 1922, and performed in rental spaces until its demise in 1949.
 The Regina Little Theatre began in 1926, and performed in Regina College before building its own theatre in 1981.
 Gateway Players, founded in 1965, was Saskatoon's biggest amateur company until suspending operations in 2011.